autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 ## Introduction

-This article motivates developers to adopt integration testing by explaining how to write, run, and evaluate the results of integration tests.
+The purpose of this guide is to motivate developers to adopt integration testing best practices with Autoware by explaining how to write, run, and evaluate the results of integration tests.

 ## Quick reference